 Joe: 7.
 INJUSTICE: Gods Among Us (360/PS3) – No doubt, Monsignor, this was THE fighting game that we both had been waiting for (especially after the atrocity known as Mortal Kombat vs DC Universe).
 Each DC character has a bigger-than-life fighting style of well.. a god, whether it’s Harley Quinn’s Mallet Bomb or Batman back-flipping over the Batmobile as it smoothly runs you over.
 And I have to agree, this fighting game has, by far, the best story mode.
 I loved how this game had similarities to Superman: Red Son, where the Dark Knight leads an insurgency against the Man of Steel’s regime.
 Oh yeah, Baker just so happens to voice my favorite DC hero, Nightwing.
 Shocking!/4.25 Bibles

 Moody: 6.
 Forza Motorsport 5 (X1) – It’s been one hell of a controversial year for video games.
 And has there been a more controversial game lately than Forza 5?
 First, the Xbox One exclusive lit up the Metacritic ratings with 9’s galore, as Turn 10 Studio’s beloved sim-racer was an instant showcase of what being next-gen was all about.
 Paint reflections left racers in awe, courses (albeit limited in comparison to past installments) appeared no less than magnificent, and the new X1 controller’s thumb triggers felt as real as it gets.
 The game zooms like the land’s finest Monte Carlo.
 The A.I. also builds off Forza 4‘s Drivatar system with sharper improvements in adapting your own racing personality; there’s no way onlookers could ever possibly know whether you were grinding gears against online competition or the computer.
+Its amazing to think that only 10 years ago we were playing these basic games reviewed by All Car Leasing.
 To top it all off, the “Top Gear” presentation is.. well.. top-notch.
 Then, what’s the issue?

 Microtransactions.
 I’ve found that, with Forza 5, the less finicky/more patient players will be rewarded in the long-run.
 Actually, it’s not too long of a run that all.
 Complete a few sections of the lengthy career mode, and that Lambo, classic Mustang, or F1 Mclaren will be yours in no time.
 And having the option to design or select from a great number of car designs (i.e. Boba Fett, Miami Vice, Batmobiles) certainly adds to the game’s overall replayability.
 While, I do agree with regards to online racers that going against souped-up vehicles is a chore, and that the selections (especially the tracks) are bare-bones in comparison to its predecessor, Forza Motorsport 5 is still the technically most impressive game on the new consoles.
 Just breath./4.25 Bibles